 Welcome to the final installment of NEF’s Summer Energy Series!
+If you haven’t already, make sure to sign up for our teacher newsletter to join our teacher community and receive access to more energy-focused STEM activities.
 In June, we harnessed the sun’s energy with a DIY solar oven, and in July, we went for a spin with homemade anemometers.
 This month we are going to have some electrifying fun by making electrical circuits with salt dough.

 Build Your Circuit

 - Energy Transfer

 - 9V batteries

 - 9V battery clips with red and black cables